pszuster/3scaleTD_gitbook/lab_4_-_api_documentation.md

 1. Click on File -&gt; Download JSON.
 2. Save the JSON file to your disk.
 3. Close the browser tab.
-4. Go back to the 3Scale web browser tab.
+4. Go back to the 3Scale web browser ta3b.
 5. Open the downloaded swagger.json file with any text editor, and copy its contents.
 6. Paste it into the API JSON Spec field.